-It was concluded that the remediation works were unlikely to have increased the long term public health risk from potential asbestos exposure arising from the abandoned mine site, to Exposure Groups, in adjacent communities and to members of the public through intermittent access to areas adjacent to the mine site.
+It is concluded that the long term public health risk is likely to be negligible to low, for potential asbestos exposure arising from the abandoned mine site for adjacent communities and to members of the public that may have intermittent access to areas adjacent to the mine site.

-This was based on assessment using the chosen Primary and Secondary Risk factors which included measured airborne asbestos fibre concentrations, as well as estimates of factors such as long and short term background airborne asbestos fibre concentrations, a person's proximity to the mine and time spent near the mine.
+This was based on assessment using the chosen Primary and Secondary Risk factors which included measured airborne asbestos fibre concentrations, as well as estimates of relevant factors such as long and short term background airborne asbestos fibre concentrations, a person's proximity to the mine and time spent near the mine.